rideau-info.com

 Iron Supply

-Much of the iron was supplied from Bell’s Foundry near Three Rivers, Lower Canada (Trois-Rivières, Québec).
+Much of the iron, particularly cast iron items, were supplied from Bell's Foundry near Three Rivers, Lower Canada (Forges du Saint-Maurice National Historic Site of Canada, Trois-Rivières, Québec).
 The reason for this was, "Experience has shown, that the Iron of this Country is much superior to the English … my preference arises from the Metal in this Country being melted with Charcoal, and absorbing a portion of the Carbon, renders it tough and more malleable than the English Iron which is melted with Sea Coal" - letter from Colonel Durnford to General Mann.

 Acquiring Land

 Acquiring land proved to be a constant headache for Colonel By.
-It had been initially hoped that the Province of Upper Canada would provide land for use by the canal, free of charge.
-This didn’t work out and the project moved ahead so fast, that land purchases could not be made prior to the commencement of the works.
-In a very few cases, people such as Nicholas Sparks actually donated land for use by the canal.
-They realized that they stood to reap great economic benefit from having the canal pass through their lands.
+The British initially hoped that the Province of Upper Canada would provide land for use by the canal, free of charge.
+This didn’t work out and the project moved ahead so fast that land purchases could not be made prior to the commencement of the works.
+In a very few cases, people such as Nicholas Sparks actually donated land for use by the canal, realizing that they stood to reap economic benefit from having the canal pass through their lands.
 However, most were not so generous.

-In February, 1827, Upper Canada passed the Rideau Canal Act, which allowed By to expropriate all lands required for the canal.
-The amount of compensation to be paid would be determined by arbitration following the construction of the canal.
-By still had problems since the Act did not allow the expropriation of land for defence purposes, and the detailed surveying required to determine exactly which land would be drowned by the canal works was difficult, time consuming and expensive.
+In February 1827, Upper Canada passed the Rideau Canal Act, which allowed By to acquire all lands required for the canal.
+It was not done by expropriation, the amount of compensation was to be determined by arbitration following the construction of the canal.
+By still had problems since the Act did not allow the acquisition of land for defence purposes, and the detailed surveying required to determine exactly which land would be drowned by the canal works was difficult, time consuming and expensive.
 In the central Rideau, the problem of land acquisition was compounded by the number of absentee land owners.
 Many were United Empire Loyalists who had been granted land, but had never occupied it.

 In some areas, such as Merrickville, By was able to bypass existing milling facilities, avoiding the need to purchase these to make way for the canal.
 In other places, such as Chaffey’s Mills and Davis’ Mill, By, with costs mounting and time running out, found it more expedient to simply buy out the mill owner and place the canal where the mill had been located.